enespolat24/driver-location-and-matching/README.md

 # Driver Location and Matching Service

+This case study focuses on building a system that matches a rider with the nearest available driver.
+It consists of two services: the Driver Location API, which manages driver location data stored in MongoDB, and the Matching API, which uses this data to find the closest driver based on a given point.
+The goal is to provide accurate and efficient driver-rider matching using geospatial queries.

 This project contains two microservices:
 - **Driver Location Service**: Manages driver locations
 - **Matching Service**: Handles driver-rider matching logic